arrowarrow

 When recruiting sales reps, your business should display the confidence and success they want to work with.
 Consider where candidates will go to research you and what you can do to give them the best impression.
 For example:

-Online reviews: Sales candidates want to know how other people feel about working with you, so keep an eye on the reviews you get.
-If there are any negative ones, responding to them professionally and constructively can show candidates that you're actively working to improve.
+Online reviews: Sales candidates want to know how your customers feel about your products and services.
+Keep an eye on the reviews you get.
+If there are any negative reviews, responding to them professionally and constructively can show candidates how you handle conflicts with customers and how you're actively working to improve.

 Check out the simple process we've devised to filter out over 98% of sales talent and find the best candidates to improve your sales team.